opensearch-project/documentation-website/_query-dsl/aggregations/bucket/geo-distance.md

 Field | Description | Required
 :--- | :--- |:---
-`field` |  Specify the geo point field that you want to work on. | Yes `origin` |  Specify the geo point that's used to compute the distances from. | Yes `ranges`  |  Specify a list of ranges to collect documents based on their distance from the target point. | Yes `unit` |  Define the units used in the `ranges` array.
+`field` |  Specify the geopoint field that you want to work on. | Yes `origin` |  Specify the geopoint that's used to compute the distances from. | Yes `ranges`  |  Specify a list of ranges to collect documents based on their distance from the target point. | Yes `unit` |  Define the units used in the `ranges` array.
 The `unit` defaults to `m` (meters), but you can switch to other units like `km` (kilometers), `mi` (miles), `in` (inches), `yd` (yards), `cm` (centimeters), and `mm` (millimeters).  | No
 `distance_type` | Specify how OpenSearch calculates the distance.
 The default is `sloppy_arc` (faster but less accurate), but can also be set to `arc` (slower but most accurate) or `plane` (fastest but least accurate).
 Because of high error margins, use `plane` only for small geographic areas. | No